A.C.N.M. Foundation, Inc. Scholarships and Awards

 Varney Participant Award

-This award enables student midwives to attend the ACNM Annual Meeting under the mentorship of an established leader in the field of midwifery.
-Originally the mentor was Helen Varney Burst; now the mentor is Mary Brucker.
+This award enables student midwives to attend and participate in the ACNM Annual Meeting under the mentorship of an established leader in the field of midwifery.
+Originally the mentor was Helen Varney Burst; for whom the award is named; now the mentor is Mary Brucker.

-This award is given to SNMs who participate in the OnGoing Group’s student project in which they meet and interview an elder midwife and record her/his story.
-Three awards are given annually to recognize excellence for students who submit an essay about what they learned for the midwife they interviewed and how their listening to the senior midwife may influence their midwifery career.
+This award is given to SNMs who participate in the Midwifery Legacy Project in which they meet and interview an elder midwife and record her/his story.
+Three awards are given annually to recognize excellence for students who submit an essay about what they learned from the midwife they interviewed and how their listening to the senior midwife may influence their midwifery career.

 Global Health Awards